person smoking a cigarette for nicotine addiction

 Are You a “Bad Bar”?
 Eight Risky Behaviors You Should Fix Today

-Sometimes the general attitude and feeling of your bar can change.
-A bad hire or a new group of customers can completely throw off the positivity and general sense of an alcohol-serving establishment.
-The best thing you can do is look for these eight risky behaviors and address them before they have a negative impact.
+Sometimes, the general attitude and feeling of your bar can change.
+A bad hire or a new group of customers can completely throw off an alcohol-serving establishment's positivity and general sense.
+The best thing you can do is look for these eight risky behaviors and address them before they negatively impact them.

 Permitting Customers to Over Consume Alcohol